stellar-admin/website/input/docs/introduction.md

 ## Introduction

-StellarAdmin is a framework for ASP.NET Core that allows you to rapidly create admin screens for your application.
+StellarAdmin is a library for ASP.NET Core that allows you to rapidly create admin screens for your application.
+StellarAdmin allows you to map your application's existing domain models or entities to "resources", which StellarAdmin uses to create admin screens for your users.

 ## Intended use